karubiotools/AnssBin/Other_examples/README.md

 # Examples of bioinformatics analyses
 This page offers further examples for bioinformatics analysis.
 Examples include but are not limited to bacterial genomics.
 The tools mentioned in the following examples can be installed via conda/bioconda or other means (apt-get, homebrew, from source, etc.).
+Please note that the above-mentioned tools can also be used via Galaxy (e.g. [Galaxy Europe](https://usegalaxy.eu/), [Galaxy Pasteur](https://galaxy.pasteur.fr/), [Galaxy KaruBioNet1](http://calamar.univ-ag.fr/c3i/galaxy_karubionet.html), [Galaxy KaruBioNet2](https://exocet1.univ-antilles.fr:8082/))

-## Bacterial genomics
+## Bacterial genomics (some examples)
 A wide variety of bioinformatics tools can be used in bacterial genomics.
 The analysis steps commonly performed in the lab are:
 - checking sequence reads quality (usually using [FastQC](https://github.com/s-andrews/FastQC)):